jesse-ai/docs/docs/strategies/api.md

 @property
 def big_trend(self):
     """
-    Uses SRSI indicator to determine the bigger trend of the market.
+    Uses the SRSI indicator to determine the bigger trend of the market.
-    Trading timeframe is "4h" so we use "1D" timeframe as the anchor timeframe.
+    The trading timeframe is "4h" so we use "1D" timeframe as the anchor timeframe.
     """
     k, d = ta.srsi(self.get_candles(self.exchange, self.symbol, '1D'))